-Aside from alleviating the plight of families, Ummahat Baseco saw it necessary to put up this social enterprise to sustain the operations of the Mahad Baseco madrasa, especially because Islamic schools supported by the Department of Education (DepEd) only teach the Arabic language and Quran reading, but do not incorporate Islamic values in the curriculum.
-Most community-run madrasa, that teach Islamic values such as tolerance and peace, operate through the contributions of parents.
+Aside from alleviating the plight of families, Ummahat Baseco saw it necessary to develop this social enterprise in order to sustain the operations of the Mahad Baseco madrasa.
+They found this to be particularly important because Islamic schools supported by the Department of Education (DepEd) solely teach the Arabic language and Quran but fail to incorporate Islamic values in the curriculum.
+Most community-run madrasas that teach Islamic values such as tolerance and peace operate on familial contributions.

 Ang hirap kasi sa madrasa dito, hindi siya naka-attach sa DepEd kaya hirap na hirap ang mga ustadz kung paano kumuha ng income.
 Siyempre ang mga ustadz may mga sariling pamilya din yan at kailangan nilang magkaroon ng hanapbuhay para sa pamilya.
 Hindi sapat yung kinikita ng ustadzes dito dahil sa contribution lang ng mga parents," Masukat said.

 (The thing is, our madrasa is not attached to DepEd so the ustadzes find it difficult to obtain an income.
 Of course, the ustadzes have their own families and they need to be employed for their families.
 Right now, the ustadzes do not earn enough with only contributions from the parents.)

 The Mahad Baseco Madrasa is run by 10 volunteer ustadzes.
 More than 100 students attend the school every weekend.